 Linda Derschang, CEO of the Derschang Group, is the owner of six show-stopping Seattle restaurants that have been featured in Food & Wine, The Seattle Times, and more.
 Walking into each space is a completely different experience from the next—from Moroccan-inspired to a Big-Sur-in-the-1970s vibe, it’s clear that Derschang puts as much into the interior as she does into the menu.
 Patrons are in for wall-to-wall feasts for the eyes as well as the taste buds, and Derschang draws a lot of her inspiration for her spaces from regular travel.
-“I love the flexibility of being able to work anywhere.
+“I love the flexibility of being able to work away in many different places.
 In the last two months I’ve been to Chicago, New York, and I’m going to Paris for Fashion Week at the end of September.”

 2. Make your cell phone work for you.
 “Charge your phone every night, and always have a charger (or two),” Derschang says.
 Nothing stops communication in its tracks like a mobile device that’s lost its juice.
 “Having my phone is key,” says Derschang.
 “I’m constantly taking photographs, whether it’s to show my team, or to remind myself, or to post to my Instagram.
 I’m also on my phone trying to stay on top of emails, making notes, and checking news.
 And like everyone, I use my phone as a navigation device, to find a ride, and even to book an exercise class while traveling.”

 3. “Carry pen, paper and reading materials in your bag.”
-As great as technology is for agile working, Derschang finds there are times where she needs to go old school to capture ideas and thoughts.
+As great as technology is, Derschang finds there are times where she needs to go old school to capture ideas and thoughts.
 “I really love having a notebook to doodle in,” she says.
 And it’s inevitable that you’ll find yourself with some downtime.
 “I like to read whenever I have a spare moment.
 I usually have a section of the New York Times, an [issue of] The New Yorker, or a book in my bag.”

 4. “Keep a spare set of cords.”
 Do a pre-trip inventory of all your devices and what you need to keep them in working order.
 “It’s so frustrating to realize I don’t have a cable for my Fitbit or to charge my headphones,” Derschang says.
 “I travel so frequently that it’s simply easier to keep a separate bag, always ready to go.”